 Bernard described the reasoning behind the program: “We’re planning to cascade what we have learned to the regional offices, the front liners since they’re the ones who really interact with our clients.
 Throughout the program, we want to focus specifically on solving problems in employment facilitation, job matching and linkages between industry and workers, among others.”

 Mary Grace added: “We want attendees to recognize that we need innovation in our policies and to show them a framework they can depend on.
 We have reformulated our core values and are fully committed to pursuing innovation through Design Thinking in our research organization.
 We want to develop a culture of innovation.”

 On working with On-Off Group, Mary Grace said: “We’re used to engaging in partnerships with organizations outside, even international organizations but the difference with your group is that you are readily accessible, and the support we get from you is highly commendable and highly appreciated.
 We see the mutual gains between the both of us: we learn a lot about the concepts and frameworks, you learn about the government.”

 She continued: “We believe that Design Thinking helps us improve our service for our clients and to improve the quality of their lives.
 But whether we use Design Thinking or not – it’s about making things better for our clients.
 Often, we try to satisfy our own needs but the human-centered approach helps us go back to the fundamentals and focus on stakeholder needs.
 We always need to evaluate what we’re doing and improve it.
 Sometimes, you have to have the humility to take a pause and ask ‘does this help the people we serve?’”.

-If you’d like to know more about this or to run a similar program for your organization, get in touch with Phil or Carlo via the contact page.
+If you’d like to know more about this or to run a similar program for your organization, get in touch with us via the contact form below.

 Latest posts by Phil Smithson (see all)